 In 2014, Global Switch became the highest credit rated data centre company in the world, when Fitch gave the company an upgrade to its credit rating to BBB+ from BBB.
 Moody’s also upgraded its long term issuer rating for Global Switch to Baa2 from Baa3.
 Standard & Poor’s maintained its credit rating at BBB.

 - Ten world class data centres in key markets: seven are located in Europe – in London (two), Amsterdam, Frankfurt, Paris (two) and Madrid – with data centres in Sydney(two) and Singapore serving the Asia-Pacific market

-- Six new data centres (with two under construction), five in existing locations and one in a new location (Hong Kong)
+- Six new data centres (with three under construction), five in existing locations and one in a new location (Hong Kong)